supersherm5/movie-app/README.md

 Consul is a popular service discovery tool.
 It is a distributed, highly available, and scalable service discovery tool.
 It is designed to be used in a microservice-based system.
 It is a central location where services can register themselves, and where clients can look up the location of a service.
 It was chosen for this repo.
 Kubernetes is a popular container orchestration tool.
 It is designed to be used in a microservice-based system.
 It is a central location where services can register themselves, and where clients can look up the location of a service.

+## Serialization
+Serialization is the process of converting an object into a format that can be transmitted over a network.
+It is a critical part of building a microservice-based system.
+In a microservice-based system, services are constantly communicating with each other.
+This means that objects need to be serialized before they can be transmitted over the network.

+### Popular Serialization Formats
+- JSON
+- Protocol Buffers
+- Avro
+- Thrift
+- XML